 The last summer: For a brief moment at the beginning of the 21st century, it was still possible to leave children to themselves

-At the steps of the swimming enclosure at Balmoral Beach, in Sydney's north (Apr 2005)
+At the steps of the swimming enclosure at Balmoral Beach, in Sydney's north [Apr-2005 146kb]

 Perfecting childhood: Hands-on parents expected their children to grow into Mozarts, Rembrandts or Doctor Doug Ross

-Grandfathering wealth: Our youth could look forward to a utopia of free education, affordable housing and steady employment in high-paying jobs
+Grandfathering wealth: As part of the compact between generations, our youth can look forward to a utopia of free education, affordable housing and secure employment in well-paying jobs that last a lifetime

 Baby on board: